 While similar to a candle, wax warmers are flameless and safer.
 By using electricity or batteries, the dish containing wax heats up and carries the scent around like a candle but without the flame.

 Candle alternatives are helpful for saving your residence from the risk of fire.
 Even if your best efforts of fire prevention fail, fire damage restoration is available for the aftermath of when a candle or other flame goes awry.
 Using flameless sources of scent and light will make your home less fire prone.

 Avoiding Puff Backs in Your Home

-Your furnace works hard day in and day out to keep your Atlanta, Georgia, home a warm, comfortable place to live for you and your family.
-However, when left to its own devices too long without the proper maintenance measures, this same furnace can product a puff back, a small inner-furnace explosion with the power to spread soot and smoke all across your home in a matter of seconds.
+Your furnace works hard day in and day out to keep your Sandy Springs, GA, home a warm, comfortable place to live for you and your family.
+However, when left to its own devices too long without the proper maintenance measures, this same furnace can produce a puff back, a small inner-furnace explosion with the power to spread soot and smoke all across your home in a matter of seconds.
 The best way to defend against this issue is to

 By taking these steps and learning the basics about puff backs, you can ensure you never face this issue in your home.